-The Enhancement and restoration of Texas wild-rice and Restoration and maintenance of native aquatic vegetation project areas are depicted in Figure 16.
-As described in the ITP Annual Report, select non-native aquatic vegetation was removed from these areas allowing native vegetation (including Texas wild-rice) to expand over 2014.
+The Enhancement and restoration of Texas wild-rice and Restoration and maintenance of native aquatic vegetation project areas are depicted in Figure 14.
+As described in the ITP Annual Report, select non-native aquatic vegetation was removed from these areas allowing native vegetation (including Texas wild-rice) to expand over 2015.
 Native aquatic vegetation was also planted in cleared areas within these sections to promote restoration activities where practical and appropriate.
-As evident in Table 2, the working project area supports a footprint of 5,070 m2.
-Of that amount, 772 m2 was existing Texas wild-rice in September 2013 which was not disturbed during activities.
-Subtracting the 772 m2 from the 5,070 m2 equals a foot print of 4,298 m2 of which 3,808 m2 overlaps with fountain darter occupied habitat (other than non-disturbed Texas wild-rice) (Table 2).
+As evident in Table 2, the working project area supports a footprint of 3,792 m2 of which 3,035 m2 overlaps with fountain darter occupied habitat (Table 2).
 Although not quantified for this assessment, disturbance from foot traffic to and from these locations and from slightly elevated turbidity during non-native vegetation and sediment island removal did temporarily occur.

-There were five Exclusion zones incorporated within the State Scientific Area in 2014 for the management of recreation (Figure 17) which resulted in the protection of approximately 2,137 m2.
+There were four Exclusion zones incorporated within the State Scientific Area in 2015 for the management of recreation (Figure 15) which resulted in the protection of approximately 2,856 m2.
 The upstream exclusion zone in the eastern spillway below Spring Lake Dam was strategically placed over fountain darter and San Marcos salamander occupied habitat as well as Texas wild-rice.
 Although this area overlaps each of these covered species occupied habitats, the majority of the project footprint is a net benefit from the exclusion of recreation in these areas.
-The impact area calculated for this upstream zone was 0.5 meters wide by 81 meters long (\approx 41 m2) for the placement of t-posts and boom surrounding the protection area.
-The second exclusion zone is just below the second pedestrian bridge in Sewell Park which includes both fountain darter occupied habitat and Texas wild-rice.
-The impact area calculated for this middle zone was 0.5 meters wide by 63.6 meters long (≈32 m2) for the placement of t-posts and boom surrounding the protection area.
-There are two zones near Bicentennial Park with these areas overlapping with fountain darter occupied habitat as well as Texas wild-rice.
-However, again the majority of this overlap is considered a net benefit.
-The impact area listed in Table 2 represents the 0.5 m wide by 123.9 meters long (total length of both zones, ≈62 m2) area for the placement of the t-posts and booms as well as foot traffic to patrol this area.
-The most downstream exclusion zone is located downstream of Cheatham St., with an impact area of 0.5 meters wide by 37.2 meters long (\approx 19 m2) for the placement of t-posts, etc. as described above.
-As such the total disturbance area for the five exclusions zones was 152.8 m2.
+The impact areas listed in Table 2 represent a 0.5 m swath across the river side perimeter of the exclusion zones to account for the placement of the t-posts and booms as well as foot traffic to patrol these areas.
+As such the total disturbance area for the four exclusions zones was 175 m2 for the fountain darter and 16 m2 for the San Marcos salamander which is only affected by the exclusion zone just below Spring Lake dam.
 Temporary disturbance of slightly elevated turbidity to downstream areas did result from foot traffic to patrol and maintain these areas.